Barbecue Turkey And Grilled Turkey: The Ultimate Turkey Recipe. Easily Adapted To Cooking Indoors.

 On the other hand, we don't want to cook turkey too hot.
-Recently I have been seeing more and more recipes for cooking turkey at high temps, like 500°F. This just risks incinerating the skin and flies in the face of physics as shown in the illustration here.
+Recently I have been seeing more and more recipes for cooking turkey at high temps, like 500°F. This just risks incinerating the skin and flies in the face of physics.
 High temps are fine for thin cuts like 3/4" steaks because we want the exterior dark with the interior at 130°F, much lower than turkey.
 But turkey breasts are much thicker than most steaks and we need to allow enough time for the heat to travel to the center.
 At high temps, by the time the heat penetrates, the exterior and outer layers are overcooked and dry.

 Besides, at higher temps the window of opportunity opens and closes too quickly.
 The amount of time at which the meat is properly cooked in the center is short, and in short order it is overdone.
 By cooking lower we have a better chance of removing it at the perfect temp.
 Slow pitches are easier to hit than fastballs.